 Keit develops products based on fourier-transform infrared spectroscopy for process monitoring applications in manufacturing industries.

 The technology, originally developed by STFC’s RAL Space department to be satellite mounted and measure gas emissions from passing planets, is uniquely compact and robust enough for operating in tough manufacturing environments.
 Through the use of fixed components and a simple structural design Keit have produced a spectrometer that is extremely rugged and low maintenance.

 Formed in 2003, Oxsensis supplies temperature and pressure sensors for extremely hostile environments such as gas turbines.
-Its sensor technology combines innovative fibre-optic interrogation techniques and micromachining of materials such as single crystal sapphire to give high sensitivity and immunity from electromagnetic interference.
+Its sensor technology combines innovative fibre optic interrogation techniques and micromachining of materials such as single crystal sapphire to give high sensitivity and immunity from electromagnetic interference.

 Quantum Detectors principally develops and builds detectors for large scale scientific facilities, universities and industry around the world.
 The technology behind these devices is based on developments made at STFC laboratories, previously unavailable to commercial customers.

-Quantum Detectors continue to grow their product portfolio offering a range laboratory quality detector systems and instruments.
+Quantum Detectors continue to grow their product portfolio offering a range of laboratory quality detector systems and instruments.

 Scitech Precision supplies bespoke microtargets for use in high energy photon science experiments.
-Scitech have experience in the design, manufacture and assembly of solid, multi-material micro targets for the user community of Central Laser Facility at the STFC Rutherford Appleton Laboratory, and can provide any combination of technologies using high precision fabrication equipment and silicon fabrication techniques.
+Scitech has experience in the design, manufacture and assembly of solid, multi-material micro targets for the user community of Central Laser Facility at the STFC Rutherford Appleton Laboratory, and can provide any combination of technologies using high precision fabrication equipment and silicon fabrication techniques.

 In February 2016, Scitech Precision acquired laser machining expertise, expanding both their product and service range.